meatball133/crystal/concepts/ranges/introduction.md

 ## Endless & Beginningless ranges

-There are two special types of ranges, the endless and beginningless ranges.
-This means that the range has no beginning or end.
+A range can be endless and beginless.
-Using beginless and endless ranges is useful when you want to for example slice a string from the beginning or to the end.
+Using beginless and endless ranges is useful when you want to, for example, slice a string from the beginning or to the end.

 ```crystal
 "Hello World"[0..] # => "Hello World"